Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 Retrospective meetings can be held at various stages during the project:

-• Retrospective meetings can be scheduled towards the closing days of a sprint and before the next sprint is started to reflect on the most recent sprint
+• Retrospective meetings can be scheduled towards the closing days of the sprint and before the next sprint starts to reflect on the most recent sprint

-• At a milestone to reflect on the status thus far
+• As a milestone to reflect on the status thus far

-Any retrospective meeting will involve the following steps:
+Any retrospective meeting will involve the steps that are given steps:

 agile-retrospective-steps